zero1778/CS419-Project/README.md

 ## Advanced: change the retrieval model in the back-end server

 Change the row `model=` in file `config.ini`.
 The model value, which is an integer, is commented in the `config.ini` file.
-If you are hosting the back-end server during the change using above command, it is supposed to be automatically restarted.
+If you are hosting the back-end server during the change using the above command, it is supposed to be automatically restarted.